Sonicbasedrop/run-actually/TESTING.md

   ## **3. Manual Testing by the developer**

+### **Issues and Resolutions**
+- I hade som issues with the editing function i Python, I contacted tutor support and was informed that the "update()" inwas deprecated and "udate_one()" in in conjunction with       "{"$set": submit})" and it did work.

+- I also hade a issue with delete functionality in Python, I found the sulotion on W3Shools.
+"remove()" had been deprecated and "delete_one()" works fine.

 ### **Crud Functionality**
-The four functions that are considered necessary to implement a persistent storage application: create, read, update and delete.
+- The four functions that are considered necessary to implement a persistent storage application: create, read, update and delete.
 All functions works correctly.

 ### **Browsers Compatibility**
-The website was tested using the following browsers: Google Chrome,, Opera, Mozilla Firefox, and Safari.
+- The website was tested using the following browsers: Google Chrome,, Opera, Mozilla Firefox, and Safari.

 ### **Devices**
 The website was also viewed on the following devices: